Tod ThielePrincipal Investigator

 Helen ChasiotisResearch Associate

-I completed my PhD in Fish Physiology at York University and have since held post-doctoral and technician positions at various labs across Toronto that range in foci from lung development, cardiovascular disease to osmoregulation in mosquito larvae.
-In the Thiele lab, I develop and establish molecular, immunohistochemical and in situ protocols for detecting various neuromarkers.
+Helen completed her PhD in Fish Physiology at York University and was a post-doc and research technician at various labs across Toronto that ranged in foci from lung development, cardiovascular disease to osmoregulation in mosquito larvae.
+In the Thiele lab, Helen developed and established molecular, immunohistochemical and in situ protocols for detecting various neuromarkers.

 Indira RiadiResearch Associate

-I started working in the Thiele lab in 2015 and has since completed an undergraduate thesis under the supervision of Tod Thiele.
-I have been characterizing the dopamine receptor D1 in larval zebrafish forebrain using various methods such as immunohistochemistry and fluorescent in-situ hybridization in both whole-mount and brain sections.
-I'm also an amateur artist, meaning in my free time, I sketch sometimes, as well as haphazardly dance (by myself)
+Indira started working in the Thiele lab in 2015 and completed an undergraduate thesis under the supervision of Tod Thiele.
+Indira characterized the dopamine receptor D1 in larval zebrafish forebrain using various methods such as immunohistochemistry and fluorescent in-situ hybridization in both whole-mount and brain sections.
+Indira is also an amateur artist and in her free time sketched sometimes, as well as haphazardly danced (by herself).

-I am currently interested in looking at the neuronal activity in the optic tectum of larval zebrafish across 3 different behaviors, namely prey capture, predator avoidance and optomotor response.
-To do so, I correlate tail kinematics with 2 photon calcium imaging.
-In my free time, I enjoy running, swimming and hiking!
-Also, in order to live up to my (last) name, I koek (cook) a lot because what beats waking up to the smell of fresh cinnamon rolls?
+During her time in the lab, Laura was interested in looking at the neuronal activity in the optic tectum of larval zebrafish across 3 different behaviors, namely prey capture, predator avoidance and optomotor response.
+To do so, she correlated tail kinematics with 2 photon calcium imaging.
+In her free time, Laura enjoys running, swimming and hiking!
+Also, in order to live up to her (last) name, she likes to "koek" (cook) a lot.
+What beats waking up to the smell of fresh cinnamon rolls?

-I am currently a third year undergraduate student, specializing in neuroscience at the University of Toronto.
-My research interests lie within neurobiology and understanding sensorimotor circuits at a cellular level.
-I'm hoping to further explore zebrafish midbrain motor circuits and the overall process of research along the way.
+Malak was a third year undergraduate student, specializing in neuroscience at the University of Toronto.
+Her research interests lie within neurobiology and understanding sensorimotor circuits at a cellular level.
+She hopes to further explore zebrafish midbrain motor circuits and the overall process of research along the way.